 Manfred Petersen, DK2OY

-The IARU-Region-1-Field Day is an excellent opportunity for club activity in varied areas, such as antenna design, construction and erection, generator maintenance and, increasingly, computer expertise without regular power lines and fixed antennas.
+The IARU-Region-1-Field Day is an excellent opportunity for club activity in various areas, such as antenna design, construction and erection, generator maintenance and – increasingly – computer expertise without access to regular power lines and fixed antennas.

 2. Contest periods

 CW : first (full) weekend in June - Saturday 15.00 UTC to Sunday 14.59 UTC (2023: 03.-04.
 June)